 As the name indicates it comes from Asia and its mainly used for decorating the aquarium.
-Its very used in aquariums due to the ribbon-shaped leave that can grow up to 40cm.
-It reproduces by stolons, prefers hard water and slightly acidic, with a high brightness.
+It’s very used in aquariums due to the ribbon-shaped leaves that can grow up to 40cm.
+It reproduces by stolons, prefers hard water and slightly acidic, with high brightness.

 #5: Vallisneria Gigantea

-This plant is highly prize by aquariums, natural present in rivers and backwaters.
-Haves a short stem and a bunch of rounded oblong shaped leaves.
+This plant is highly prized by aquariums, naturally present in rivers and backwaters.
+Haves a short stem and a bunch of rounded oblong-shaped leaves.
 This plant is recommended for breeding aquariums because it provides a good hiding place for juvenile fish, oxygenates the water rather good and infusoria will form quickly on its leaves.